 The "Mad Scientist" had a very short opening about how Superman came to Earth.
 The 10 minute 30 second cartoon then switched to the story of the title in which reporter Lois Lane, as would always happen, gets into trouble and needed to be saved

-Below are images from the first ever "Superman" cartoon.
+Below is an image from the first ever "Superman" cartoon.

 The quality of these first nine entries in the series is top notch and in some cases superior to the animation of Max's "enemy" Walt Disney at the same time.